godotengine/godot-docs/classes/class_quat.rst

 - void **set_axis_angle** **(** :ref:`Vector3<class_Vector3>` axis, :ref:`float<class_float>` angle **)**

-Set the quaternion to a rotation which rotates around axis by the specified angle, in radians.
+Sets the quaternion to a rotation which rotates around axis by the specified angle, in radians.
 The axis must be a normalized vector.

 .. _class_Quat_method_set_euler:

 - void **set_euler** **(** :ref:`Vector3<class_Vector3>` euler **)**

-Set the quaternion to a rotation specified by Euler angles (in the YXZ convention: first Z, then X, and Y last), given in the vector format as (X-angle, Y-angle, Z-angle).
+Sets the quaternion to a rotation specified by Euler angles (in the YXZ convention: first Z, then X, and Y last), given in the vector format as (X angle, Y angle, Z angle).

 .. _class_Quat_method_slerp: